Ftkhan717/Timmsi-Guide/Second Hiring Script 2.0.md

 * To help us get to know you better and assess your skills and abilities, we would like you to complete the following tasks:

 * Essential Training Guide: We have provided a comprehensive training manual that will help you better understand our company's vision, mission, and core values.
-You can access it through this link [insert link].
+You can access it through this link [ reveltek training-manual.pdf.com].
 Please take the time to read through it thoroughly as it will be an essential part of the final interview.

 * Typing Speed Test: As a Business Development Officer, you will be communicating with clients through written correspondence.
 We would like to gauge your typing speed, accuracy, and efficiency.
 Please go to [insert link] and take the typing speed test.
 Once you have completed the test, please send us a screenshot of your results.